11.6 Professional Communication

 Role play a scenario with both positive and negative outcomes.

-Scenario: Eric is a new nurse and is working night shift.
-He is struggling with time management and at the end of the shift all he can think about is how behind he is and how much documentation he still needs to do, before he can get home to bed.
-Janet receives a report from Eric.
-Later, she complains to her coworker Tran that Eric always leaves his rooms a mess and it is so difficult to take over his patients as she has to clean up first.
-She is thinking of going to the manager about it.
+Eric is a new nurse working the night shift.
+He is struggling with time management and, by the end of his shift, is overwhelmed by how behind he is, particularly with the documentation he still needs to complete before he can get home to bed.
+Janet receives a report from Eric, and later, she tells her coworker Tran that Eric often leaves his rooms messy, making it difficult for her to take over his patients because she has to clean up first.
+She is considering going to the manager about it.

-Tran could take one of two options.
-The first is to contribute to the conversation with Janet, saying “yeah, Eric is an inconsiderate jerk.
+Tran could take one of two approaches.
+The first is to contribute to the conversation with Janet, saying, “Yeah, Eric is an inconsiderate jerk.
 I guess he went to a bad nursing school.
-I hate having to train new people, they just don’t get it.
-Did you hear that the other new nurse Marta was flirting with Dr. Sams?”
+I hate training new people—they just don’t get it.
+Did you hear that the other new nurse, Marta, was flirting with Dr. Sams?”

-Instead of adding to the tension between Janet and Eric, Tran listens quietly, then points out to Janet that Eric is new and may be feeling pretty stressed.
-“Janet, have you thought about taking Eric aside privately and pointing out how the messy rooms affect you?
-I was taught that the best way to handle things is ‘send the mail to the right address’, in other words take it up with the person that is creating the problem.
-They may not even be aware it is an issue.
-It is not really fair to go over his head to the manager when you have not even talked to him about it.”
-Janet is surprised, but after thinking about this fair approach she agrees that she will catch Eric for a quick chat next time he works.
+Instead of adding to the tension between Janet and Eric, Tran listens quietly and then points out to Janet that Eric is new and may be feeling stressed.
+“Janet, have you thought about taking Eric aside privately and explaining how the messy rooms affect you?
+I was taught that the best way to handle things is ‘send the mail to the right address’—in other words, take it up with the person creating the problem.
+They may not even realize it’s an issue.
+It’s not fair to go over his head to the manager before talking to him about it.”
+Janet is surprised but, after thinking about this fair approach, agrees that she will have a quick chat with Eric next time he works.

 Attributions